Tylan/check_snmp_iftraffic/README.md

 make install
 ```

-Usage of bindir is optional.
-Use at your own risk!
+Usage of bindir is optional.  **_Use at your own risk!_**  I've had no issues with installing 5.9.1 into the default location (/usr/bin).
+Nagios XI still works fine (for me).